riadutta/riadutta/README.md

 I'm a researcher based in India

-My main areas of interest are  political economy, labor economics, and economic history
+My main areas of interest are  development economics, political economy and labor economics

 I work with unstructured data using multimodal deep learning models to inform anti-poverty policy